Lodge a civil claim at court

 If the defendant doesn’t lodge documents to defend the claim, you’ll need to apply to the court to have the matter finalised in your favour.

-Contact the Magistrates Court for more information.
+Contact the court that you lodged your claim with for more information.

 Other ways to lodge a claim